ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_formats/genome-coordinates.md

 ## {{ page.title }}

 This documentation needs to be edited, to represent the GA4GH convention of using "...
-0-based, inclusive coordinates".
+0-based, half open coordinates [.,.) ".

 For now please see